Aiden McFadden

-Aiden McFadden (born September 28, 1998) is an American soccer player who plays as a winger for USL Championship club Atlanta United 2.
+Aiden DeLee McFadden (born September 28, 1998) is an American professional soccer player who plays as a full-back for Louisville City in the USL Championship.

 Career

 College and amateur

 McFadden played four years of college soccer at University of Notre Dame between 2017 and 2020, although missing the 2017 season due to injury.
 During his time with the Fighting Irish, McFadden made 55 appearances, scoring 8 goals and tallying 6 assists.

 In 2018, McFadden also appeared for NPSL side West Chester United.

 Professional

 On January 21, 2021, McFadden was selected 59th overall in the 2021 MLS SuperDraft by Atlanta United.
 On April 21, 2021, McFadden signed with Atlanta's USL Championship side Atlanta United 2.
 He made his debut on April 24, 2021, starting against Louisville City.

 On March 5, 2022, McFadden was called up to the Atlanta United first team squad, and made a 90th-minute substitute appearance during a 0–3 loss to Colorado Rapids.

 On July 8, 2022, McFadden moved permanently to the Atlanta first team roster.
+On April 5, 2024, McFadden made a season-long loan to USL Championship side Louisville City FC.